 Remember that girl handing over a free sample to you the other day at a roadshow?
-You could be her and earn money at another event soon.
-Singapore has loads of buzzing areas like Orchard Road and Raffles Place, which regularly host events and promotions.
-If you think you have the confidence to converse with strangers and can present yourself well, this job is right for you over the weekends.
+You could be her and make extra money at another event soon.
+High traffic areas like Orchard Road and Raffles Place, and malls all around Singapore, regularly host events and promotions.
+If you think you have the confidence to engage with strangers and can present yourself well, this job is right for you over the weekends.

 11. Sell homemade food

 In this fast-paced world, time is money.
 People are willing to pay those who can help save their time.
 That’s where you come in.
-Join a platform like LaborMe where you can become a runner to help people queue for food and deliver it to them.
+Join a platform like WhyQ where you can become a runner to help people queue for food and deliver it to them.
 Lots of other apps like The Butler offer ‘concierge services’ to help people run errands.
 You simply have to sign up with them to earn some part-time income.

 15. Become a freelance writer

 Do you have a stash of things in your wardrobe, bomb shelter or study room that you have not used in the past 6-12 months?
 Consider selling them to someone else instead!
 In your free time, look around in your house and take stock of the items you don’t use, clothes you don’t wear, music instruments you don’t play, and baby stuff you don’t need.
-Instead of letting them clutter your house, sell them on websites like Carousell (also an app) or Gumtree.
+Sell them on websites like Carousell (also an app) or Gumtree.
 Decluttering can be good for your wellbeing too!

 17. Become a mascot

 Singapore is bustling with weekend events that spend a lot on promotions.
-You might have noticed individuals donning a Pokemon or Peppa Pig costume at events for kids or girls dressed in traditional kimonos outside a newly opened Japanese restaurant.
+You might have noticed individuals donning a Pokemon or Santa costume at events for kids or girls dressed in traditional kimonos outside a newly opened Japanese restaurant.
 All you need to do is dress up and wave at crowds, take pictures, distribute flyers and be nice.
-You can expect to earn between S$15-S$25 an hour for such jobs and take them up over the weekends
+You can expect to earn between S$15-S$30 an hour for such jobs and they usually happen over the weekends.

 18. Serve at banquets

-If you cannot boast enough of your videography skills, why not earn some cash out of it?
+If you cannot boast enough of your videography skills, take the chance to make money from it.
 Apart from shooting weddings and birthday parties for friends, you could also be a part of something unique like 90 seconds – a cloud video production platform.
 Anyone who needs a video can put up a request and you can take up the assignment if it suits you.
 Everything is managed online and is quite systematic and lucrative.

-If creativity is your strength and graphics your interest, you can become a freelance logo designer.
-New businesses come up daily, which means new job opportunities for logo designers too come up every day.
-It is a job that does not require too much time commitment, is fun, and will keep your creative juices flowing while making money.
+If creativity is your strength and graphics your interest, you can become a freelance designer.
+New business requirements come up daily, which means new job opportunities for designers come up every day.
+Whether you choose to design a logo, build a website, design an infographic, you get to keep your creative juices flowing while making money.
 It is a job that allows you to work at home or remotely on a beach if you wish.
 Put your portfolio up on sites like Fiverr for a start.